bisnad/MotionUtilities/MocapPlayer/README.md

 motion_control.config["port"] = 9002
 ```

-In this code, the number 9002 needs to be replaced to  to specify a different port.
+In this code, the number 9002 needs to be replaced to specify a different port.

 An example Max patch demonstrates the use of the remote control functionality.
 The following OSC messages can be used to remote control the software.